rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 }
 ```

-The region is also specified in the `variables.tf` file.
-Update it as follows:
+Update the region in the `variables.tf` file as well:

 ```hcl
 variable "aws_region" {